Why do we assess?

 End of Key Stage 2

-For 2016, a new set of KS2 national curriculum tests has been introduced consisting of:
+In 2016, a new set of KS2 national curriculum tests were introduced consisting of:

 - English reading : reading booklet and associated answer booklet

 - English grammar, punctuation and spelling Paper 1: short answer questions

 - English grammar, punctuation and spelling Paper 2: spelling